ilja89/task2022/docs/README.md

 By default, git picks up changes in [file permissions](https://linuxhandbook.com/linux-file-permissions/).
 During the development process, Moodle might change the file permissions on your machine.
 Run `git config core.filemode false` to disable tracking of filemode changes for this project.

+### Updating from version 5.5.x to 8.48.0

+To upgrade from previous versions to the latest.
+Run `php composer.phar update` in your docker run terminal inside bitnami/moodle/mod/charon.
+Updating works only if you already have you composer set up, if you don't then run `php composer.phar install`.
+To check which Laravel version you are running run: `php artisan --verion`
+Sometimes if localhost does not open, you might need to run: `sudo chmod -R 777 plugin/storage/`.